-MTSA believes the body of knowledge that constitutes the art and science of anesthesia is ever growing and ever changing.
+MTSA believes that the body of knowledge that constitutes the art and science of anesthesia is ever growing and ever changing.
 In keeping with this belief, MTSA endeavors to foster in both faculty members and students a thirst for knowledge and an intellectual curiosity that will promote lifelong professional growth and a desire for excellence.
-DNAP graduates will be able to teach anesthesia-related subjects, if they desire, and assist in the preparation of the next generation of anesthesia providers.
+Graduates will be able to assist in the preparation of the next generation of anesthesia providers.

-It is the goal of MTSA that graduates are well qualified to fill first level positions and are capable of working to their full scope of practice with other CRNAs or physician anesthesiologists.
+It is the goal of MTSA that graduates be well qualified to fill first level positions and be capable of working to their full scope of practice with other CRNAs or physician anesthesiologists.

-It is the philosophy of MTSA that the school operates as a freestanding, single purpose, anesthesia specific, graduate degree granting institution.
+It is the philosophy of MTSA that it be operated as a freestanding, single purpose, anesthesia specific, graduate degree granting institution.